Mali Tabor

 Palace

-During the second phase of construction, the castle was transformed into a one-storied Baroque palace.
-It remained in this function until the 19th century.
-In 1861 a one-storied annex was built in the eastern wing of the castle on the northern side.
-This was also the time when the northern defense wall of the castle was torn down and a new entrance portal was built.
-The portal has been preserved to this day.
-The castle is abandoned for many years today.
-It is in a bad state and for sale.
-These photos of ‘Mali Tabor’ were taken in 2018.
+In the second phase of construction, workers transformed the castle into a one-storied Baroque palace.
+It served in this capacity until the 19th century.
+Builders erected a one-storied annex in the eastern wing of the castle’s northern side in 1861.
+During this time, they also demolished the northern defense wall and constructed a new entrance portal, which remains intact to this day.
+The castle has been abandoned for many years now and is in poor condition.
+It is currently up for sale.
+These photos of ‘Mali Tabor’ were captured in 2018.